aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 9. Enter a **Stack name**.
 For example, specify `moving-resources`.
 Make sure you specify `Topic1` for the `Topic1Name` parameter.
 10. Choose **Import Resources** in the next page.

-The stack status will show `IMPORT_COMPLETE` once your SNS topic is successfully imported into your stack.
+The stack status will show `IMPORT_COMPLETE` once your Amazon SNS topic is successfully imported into your stack.

 Congratulations!
 You have learned how to move resources between stacks.